AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/is-utils/utilities/r-is-utils-validate.md

 ---
 description: Image validation utility.
 This command line utility verifies image files to make sure they are valid and can be read without difficulty by Image Serving.
-seo-description: Image validation utility.
-This command line utility verifies image files to make sure they are valid and can be read without difficulty by Image Serving.
-seo-title: validate
 solution: Experience Manager
 title: validate
-uuid: 87a129ed-950a-4b1a-9240-bf567cd8e38f
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---